 Note: by default, when running a batch file from the command line or importing a Batch file from the 'Files->Import' menu, graphics are disabled, and then for example is not possible to save an snapshot in a file.
-To enable graphic features use gid -b+g batchfile On the other hand when reading a file with the Read batch window graphics are enabled.
+To enable graphic features use gid -b+g batchfile in order to compress (gzip) a file, e.g. to compress '.dat' files or new postprocess formatted data files.

+On the other hand when reading a file with the Read batch window graphics are enabled.
 Other useful options are:

-•gid -compress ?-123456789ad? <file\in> <file\out>
+• gid -compress ?-123456789ad? <file_in> <file_out>